NoRiskNoReward/Rebate-Bot/README.md

 # REBATE BOT

+Before you say the code is horrible: 70% of this source code was written by previous shitty non devs that don't know how to do anything.
+It can't be rescued.
+I've since rewritten it and I might release or start a better server soon.
 -------------
 - *Please drop a star if this helped you!*
 - *Need help setting this up or want me to set it up for you readily hosted?
 DM me on Discord (Risk#2020)*